Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Self-testing in a Communication Scenario

-then we observe that both unentangled and entangled measurements can surpass the classical bound associated with this metric.
+which corresponds to a facet inequality of the polytope characterizing the set of classical correlations in this scenario \cite{Vertesi-pra}.
+We observe that both unentangled and entangled measurements can surpass the classical bound associated with this metric.
 Notably, while entangled measurements generally provide an advantage over classical strategies, there exist instances where unentangled measurements achieve the same level of success as their entangled counterparts.
-This suggests that the advantage of entanglement, while present, may not always manifest in the maximum value for this specific metric and in turn cannot be self-tested \cite{Vertesi-pra}.
+This suggests that the advantage of entanglement, while present, may not always manifest in the maximum value for this specific metric and in turn cannot be self-tested.